 The Wheat Ridge Police Department focuses on community policing: a problem-solving in partnership with the community.
 Many calls for service are more effectively handled by focusing on the problem and planning for a long-term resolution.
 The benefits to the community from this type of approach are:

-Officers are able to spend more time working with citizens to solve crime and disorder problems;
+- Officers are able to spend more time working with community members to solve crime and disorder problems;

-With better police-citizen communication, officers can more effectively use and share crime information with the public;
+- With better communication, officers can more effectively use and share crime information with the public;

 Exceptional people providing exceptional service.